lenewsad/IntuneEDU/IntuneEDU/groups/groups-intune-education.md

 4. Click **Create Group**.

 ## Create a subgroup
 You can create subgroups under any group except certain default groups.
+Subgroups might be useful to refine the organization of device users.

 **To create a subgroup**
 1. In the [Intune for Education portal](https://manage.windowsazure.com), click the **Manage Groups** workplace.
 The **Groups** blade opens.